New Attorneys or Experienced Attorneys

 When working as a broker, there are more ways to be paid.
 As broker I can receive commissions from all parties, listing and salling broker and even buyer and seller.
 Real estate agency rules allow no-agency agency in which the broker works as a mediator.
 I prepare proposed documents and turn them over to buyer and seller for approval by their attorneys.

 If you are a real estate attorney but lack a real estate license, you can work on a commission or flat fee payable at closing, but you cannot advertise that you are in the regular business of brokering real estate.
 And you cannot have access to the Multiple Listing Service tools.

 My MLS dues are $480 per year.
 My WSBA dues are more.
 But I get much more service from the MLS than form the WSBA.
 They are always available to answer questions.

 (Here in Washington there are no more real estate agents.
 We are all called brokers now.)

-Back when I worked primarily as a real estate lawyer and charged $300 per hour, buyers and sellers usually came to see me after they were already in a hole.
-Digging clients out of a hole is sometimes not pleasant work.
-So I prefer to charge a flat commission payable at closing.
-Everybody likes a flat fee payable at closing, even if they pay more.
-Because they only pay for a job well done.
+Back when I worked primarily as a real estate lawyer and charged $300 per hour, buyers and sellers usually came to see me after they were already faced with a legal problem, a problem I could have avoided if I had been involved from the beginning.

-But when I serve as attorney-broker, my clients are hiring me at the beginning, before they get into trouble, and because something good is happening in their lives.
-When the deal closes, they are happy.
+But when I serve as attorney-broker, my clients are hiring me at the beginning, before they get into trouble.
+I try to keep them out of trouble.
+And something good is happening in their lives when their deal closes.
+They are happy.